IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 To indicate success, the Receiver shall return an HTTP status `200`.
 The Receiver shall include in the HTTP response header the `location` element, and the `etag` element if the Receiver supports FHIR resource versioning.

 The `Bundle.entry.response.status` shall be `201` to indicate the Resource has been created.

-The Receiver shall not send a success response until the multimedia report is completely processed and persisted as appropriate to the Receiver configuration.

 An informative StructureDefinition is found at [IMR Store Multimedia Report Bundle Message](StructureDefinition-imr-store-multimedia-report-bundle.html).